smcclab/smc-course/_resources/01-faq.md

 Yep.
 At one stage last year (2020) it looked like the LENS class might get pushed to Semester 2, but for 2021 at least it'll be running in Semester 1.

-### Do I have to be a livecoder to take part?

-No!
-If you're in any way interested in code/technology & music and want to use this opportunity to build your skills in a supportive creative community, there's never been a better time to do it.

 ### Which ANU course code does this course run under?

 This course runs under two computing course codes: